pebble-tree/node-foundationdb/README.md

 await db.set(mykey, value)
 ```

+The key and value must be either node Buffer objects or strings.

-The transaction version is syncronous.
+The transaction version is synchronous.
 All set operations are immediately visible to subsequent get operations inside the transaction, and visible to external users after the transaction has been committed.

-If you want your key to embed numbers, UUIDs, or multiple fields we recommend using the [tuple layer](https://apple.github.io/foundationdb/data-modeling.html#tuples):
+If you want to embed numbers, UUIDs, or multiple fields we recommend using the [tuple layer](https://apple.github.io/foundationdb/data-modeling.html#tuples):

 ```javascript
 const {tuple} = require('fdb')